allenmodupeola/SQL/README.md

+# Modupe Allen's SQL Portfolio

+## Welcome to my SQL portfolio!
+This code repository contains examples of SQL I've written.
+Feel free to take a look and reach out if you have any questions: ogunmodupe@yahoo.com

 --Create a clothing store database

 CREATE TABLE Clothing (id INTEGER PRIMARY KEY, name TEXT, price INTEGER, colour TEXT, quantity INTEGER);